jpmintz01/oTree/README.md

 Fixed in this version:
 - added possibility of fixed decisions for various players in RPS<br>
 -- added lists in rps models.py under Constants<br>
+-- does python's random function provide enough true randomness?<br>
--- lists came from the following code which I ran for 50 rounds
+-- lists came from the following code which I ran for 50 rounds :<br>
 ________________
 import random